 The best applications are for backpacking, or similarly planned excursions, when we knew we'd be stopping and deploying our bivy.
 Unexpected storms, emergency bivys, and being cold and stressed when setting this bivy up was not ideal.
 When we were calm and setting up a planned bivy in dry environments, we had time to wrestle the BD Bipod's single pole inside the tight-as-a-drum enclosure.
 When we were cold and pushing a storm deadline, wrestling with the pole wasn't what we wanted to be doing.

-At $290, this bag is pricey.
-If our testing had revealed this to be superior in all metrics, the price could be justified.
+At $320, this bag is pricey.
+If our testing had revealed this to be superior in all metrics, the price could almost be justified.
 As it stands now, its hard to justify purchasing the BD Bipod when the OR Alpine is fifty bucks cheaper and outperforms the BD Bipod in every category.
 If you want to pinch your pennies, even more, check out the MSR AC Bivy or the Sierra Designs Backcountry Bivy, as they both provide similar performance as the BD Bipod and a much lower cost.